|Dr Barry Watt

 Phyllis Paterson (RGN 1979, BA Community Health Nursing with Specialist Practice 2003, Nurse Independent /Supplementary Prescriber 2006) and Julie Sayers (RGN 2008) are our practice nurses and are available by appointment.
 They provide a wide range of services: Registration Medicals, Contraceptive Pill Checks, Lifestyle and Dietary Advice as well as High Blood Pressure, Diabetic, Asthma/Chest, Ischaemic Heart Disease, Immunisation, Well Woman, Travel and Wart Clinics.

-Sarah Bennet - Treatment Room Nurse
+Sarah Bennet - Practice Nurse

 Jackie Reid - Health Care Assistant